peterramsing/personal-site/about.md

 keywords: Web, Developer
 ---

-I'm Peter Ramsing, a web developer who likes using code to solve complex problems.

-Focusing on frontend development, I am experienced in working on legacy codebases and the role that code has in propelling, or hindering, business goals.
+I’m a web developer with 3 years experience successfully delivering results for small to medium sized companies.
+Skilled at developing complete web applications from scratch and integrating small apps with larger legacy systems, I deliver quality and maintainable code quickly and consistently.

+I have effectively taken large legacy table based sites and migrated them to responsive design using modern tooling while working with product owners to stay under-budget and on-time working with extremely tight deadlines.

 As a maintainer of the largest grid framework for PostCSS, LostGrid, I also have had the privilege of working with and learning from amazing developers from all over the globe every single day.
+I am a strong team player and am experienced in-office and remote.

 [**Download Resume**](/static/peter-ramsing-resume.pdf)